Frequently Asked Questions

 d) As an instructor, I know how to help.
 Every difficulty will be a learning opportunity

-e) All my tours begin with an optional training day, to make sure everyone has the necessary minimum skills for each adventure
+e) Most of my tours begin with a training day to make sure everyone has the necessary skills for each adventure

 Accomodation and food: